Six Girl Empowerment Activities

 5. Financial Literacy Simulations

 Provide hypothetical incomes and expenses and ask girls to create a monthly budget.
 This simple exercise builds financial decision-making skills and demonstrates how economic empowerment can influence future independence.
-In our program, financial literacy is a crucial.

 6. Resilience Reflections